ibm-cloud-docs/account/faqs-account.md

 {: #instance-create}
 {: faq}

 From the [Resource list](/resources), expand the appropriate section, and click the row for the instance that you want more details about.
 You can find more details about the resource display including when the resource was created and by whom.
+To view the details by using the CLI, see [ibmcloud resource service-instance](/docs/account?topic=account-ibmcloud_commands_resource#ibmcloud_resource_service_instance).

 For classic infrastructure services, you can get similar information by using the [Audit log](/docs/account?topic=account-audit-log).